raghavawasthi24/Vanquisher_ResumeBuilder/README.md

 ## Future Scope

-- User Can easily update the resume
+- AI based Voice Assistant that eases the process of resume making
-- Resume Based Company Short Listing
-- Choose from a variety if template
-- User Friendly and easy Creation of Resume
+- Rate your Resume and based on that provide some recommandations

 ## Tech Stack 🖥️